 The Frozen fever is real.
 It’s true, the kids LOVE Frozen, and naturally a Frozen short had to be made.
 Frozen Fever was played before the new Cinderella movie, and it did not disappoint.
-The more of our favorite Disney movie, the better!
-Today, I’m giving you an extremely tall and elegant cake giving homage to the franchise.
-THis is my Frozen Fever Cake.
+The more of our fave Disney movie, the better!
+Today, I’m giving you an extremely tall and elegant cake giving homage to the film.
+This is my Frozen Fever Cake.
 For more Frozen recipes check out my Frozen Cupcakes, Anna and Elsa Frozen Cake, and Frozen Snow Globe Cake.

 Everything you need for this recipe is listed below.
 For any fondant cake.
 I strongly recommend using a mudcake and a ganache frosting.
 You’re also going to be using styrofoam cakes for the bottom 2 tiers.

 - Use a serrated edge knife to trim the cake to remove all the brown parts of the cake.